-Commission de Surveillance du Secteur Financier (CSSF) is also known as Financial Supervisory Authority.
+Commission de Surveillance du Secteur Financier (CSSF) is also known as the Financial Supervisory Authority.
 CSSF is the enterprise in charge of the financial arrangements in Luxembourg.
 Credit organizations, pension funds, investment companies, payment CSSF, credit institutions, financial sector experts, investment companies, retirement funds, and payment institutions are responsible for auditing.

-CSSF is also responsible for following the activities of financial products and service providers.
+They are also responsible for following the activities of financial products and service providers.
 Monitors whether businesses are implementing the AML/CTF law against money laundering and terrorist financing.

 What Are CSSF Obligations?